anton-dev-ua/PipeTableFormatter/README.md

 - Formats block of text that represents a table: width of a column becomes constant from top to bottom by adjusting it to most wide value in the column.
 - Supported delimiters: pipe, comma, tab.
 - Any of supported delimiters, when formatting, are converted to pipe.
-- If text is not selected explicitly - autodetects start and end of the table around a caret.
+- If text is not selected explicitly - autodetects start and end of the table based on caret position.

 Example
 -------